Set Current Location

-The Word Bookstore, a legendary used bookstore specializes in the classics and the humanities, and also has a large drama and poetry selection.
+The Word Bookstore, a legendary, used bookstore specializes in the classics and the humanities, and also has a large drama and poetry selection.
 Thanks to its location, close to McGill University, it stocks up on used text books at the beginning of the school year.
-The store also sells new editions of local writers, and its poetry selection is unsurpassed in the city.
+The store also sells new editions of local writers, and its poetry collection is one of the best in the city.

 Montreal's first used record outlet is in many ways still the best.
 Poky, musty and full of great finds in both the CD and book departments, it's a source of great, unexpected treasures.
 Though it offers a fairly impressive selection of used rock, R&B, classical and world music, the shop really shines in its assortment of jazz, blues, electronica and other experimental genres.
 You can check out the catalog online, or consult the extremely knowledgeable staff, who will be glad to let you have a listen to your prospective purchases.

 This book seller specializes in literature and literary criticism, including all the works of F.R.
 Leavis and Q.D.
 Leavis, the well-known Cambridge critics and publishers of the 1930s magazine Scrutiny.
 In all some 10,000 titles are crammed into about 152 square meters (500 square feet).
 A good selection of ancient history includes all the major world empires - Chinese, Egyptian, Inca, Aztec, Hindu and Babylonian.
 All in all, it's one of the city's best known and loved independent bookstores.